Jump to Recipe

 - After mixing, you can move on straight to shaping the dough.
 For this post, we'll just focus on the simple mantou shapes: oblong and round.
 Divide the log of dough into 2, then cut each log into 6 pieces, giving you 12 in total.
 You can steam the oblong dough pieces as they are or roll them into round balls before steaming.
 To get round mantou buns, pull and tuck the ends of the dough so that the seams are all facing downwards- you will get a round-ish top and just roll each bun (on a floured surface, parchment paper or Silpat mat to prevent sticking) till smooth.
 Note: if you don't have a smooth ball of dough here, your mantou won't miraculously become smooth post steaming!

 - To prevent the dough from sticking to the steamer, either place the dough onto small pieces of parchment paper (you can substitute with cupcake wrappers if lazy to cut up parchment paper) or oil the steamer- you will need to re-oil every time you add new mantous to the steamer.
 Personally, I find using parchment paper makes it easier to remove the mantous after steaming.

 - Turn on the fire to high, then reduce to medium-low once the water is at a rolling boil.
 After 10 minutes, switch off the fire.
-The mantous are best enjoyed warm.
+The steamed green tea bread is best enjoyed warm.
 If the mantous aren't as smooth as you'd like, scroll back up my mantou troubleshooting section which identifies common mantou making mistakes.